AbramsGroup/HTPolyNet/docs/source/user-guide/configuration-files.rst

 * ``reactions``

-    The ``reactions`` directive contains a list of **reaction records**.
-HTPolyNet expects one or more reaction templates to be defined in the configuration file.
-A reaction is defined by the precise pairs of atoms that become new covalent bonds.
+    The ``reactions`` directive contains a list of **reaction records** that specify the chemisty of any bonds that form to either build molecular constituents or polymers/crosslinks.
+A reaction is defined by the precise pairs of atom types that become new covalent bonds.
 To precisely define each such pair, the reaction must also identify one or more reactant molecules.
 Each reaction also names a single product molecule.
 HTPolyNet will build oligomer templates using these reactions and then GAFF-parameterize them.
 The parameterizations are used during CURE to re-type atoms and reset charges after each new bond is formed.

     ==============================  ==========  =================
     ``reaction`` record directives  Type        Description